 How do you plan the research process for your books?

 I keep reading on everything I can lay my eyes on which is remotely related to mythology – including related history, anthropology, sociology, philosophy, psychology.
 It’s a multidisciplinary field.
 I organize various ideas in tables to make them easily accessible.
 Sadly, in India, information about culture is not easily accessible.
 We do not know how to present and package systematically.
 Our work tends to be either childish or too scholarly.
 My books emerged out of all this research, like the various treasures that emerged from the churning of the ocean of milk by the devas and the asuras.
+More about researching for a book.

 - Your first book, Shiva: An Introduction was published in 1997.
 Do you remember any challenges you faced in the writing and publishing process?